Theory and Observation in Science

 One answer to this question assumes that observation is a perceptual process so that to observe is to look at, listen to, touch, taste, or smell something, attending to details of the resulting perceptual experience.
 Observers may have the good fortune to obtain useful perceptual evidence simply by noticing what’s going on around them, but in many cases they must arrange and manipulate things to produce informative perceptible results.
 In either case, observation sentences describe perceptions or things perceived.

 Observers use magnifying glasses, microscopes, or telescopes to see things that are too small or far away to be seen, or seen clearly enough, without them.
 Similarly, amplification devices are used to hear faint sounds.
 But if to observe something is to perceive it, not every use of instruments to augment the senses qualifies as observational.
-Philosophers agree that you can observe the moons of Venus with a telescope, or a heart beat with a stethoscope.
+Philosophers agree that you can observe the moons of Jupiter with a telescope, or a heart beat with a stethoscope.
 But minimalist empiricists like Bas Van Fraassen (1980, 16–17) deny that one can observe things that can be visualized only by using electron (and perhaps even) light microscopes.
-Many philosophers don't mind microscopes but find it unnatural at best to say that high energy physicists observe particles or particle interactions when they look at bubble chamber photographs.
+Many philosophers don’t mind microscopes but find it unnatural to say that high energy physicists observe particles or particle interactions when they look at bubble chamber photographs.
 Their intuitions come from the plausible assumption that one can observe only what one can see by looking, hear by listening, feel by touching, and so on.
 Investigators can neither look at (direct their gazes toward and attend to) nor visually experience charged particles moving through a bubble chamber.
 Instead they can look at and see tracks in the chamber, or in bubble chamber photographs.

 The identification of observation and perceptual experience persisted well into the 20th century—so much so that Carl Hempel could characterize the scientific enterprise as an attempt to predict and explain the deliverances of the senses (Hempel 1952, 653).
 This was to be accomplished by using laws or lawlike generalizations along with descriptions of initial conditions, correspondence rules, and auxiliary hypotheses to derive observation sentences describing the sensory deliverances of interest.
-Theory testing was treated as a matter of comparing observation sentences describing real world observations to observation sentences that should be true according to the theory to be tested.
+Theory testing was treated as a matter of comparing observation sentences describing observations made in natural or laboratory settings to observation sentences that should be true according to the theory to be tested.
 This makes it imperative to ask what observation sentences report.
 Even though scientists often record their evidence non-sententially, e.g., in the form of pictures, graphs, and tables of numbers, some of what Hempel says about the meanings of observation sentences applies to non-sentential observational records as well.